forcedotcom/commerce-on-lightning/examples/b2c/checkout/retrigger-place-order/README.md

 ## Deploy

-This flow will be automatically deployed when using sfdx to setup a b2b or b2c store.
-You may also manually deploy the flow via following:
+This flow will be automatically deployed when using sfdx to setup a B2B or B2C store.
+You may also manually deploy the flow using Workbench or sfdx.
+After the flow is deployed, you may update it if needed and then enable it.

 ### Deploy Using Workbench